photo by Greg Kessler

 - 2) IMITATION LEADS TO ORIGINALITY…

-We learn to talk from people we imitate, listen to and speak with and we eventually find our own ‘voice’.
+We learn to talk from people we imitate, listen to, and speak with.
+We eventually find our own ‘voice’ through that process.
 We find our musical voice the same way – from people we imitate, listen to and play with.
 Most often, our greatest musical influences end up being the people we play with.

 - 3) LANGUAGE BASED IMPROVISATION

-Use a phrase someone says or writes, a poem, a haiku, a speech, etc…Practice by saying it a few times out loud, then, play the phrase (syllabically) on one note.
+Use a phrase someone says, a poem, a haiku, a speech, etc…Practice by saying the phrase a few times out loud, then, play the phrase (syllabically) on one note.
 Try it in different registers and with different notes, dynamics and intervals.
 Put the ‘phrase’ into a blues solo…

 CLINIC OUTLINE / THE BIG 5 FUNDAMENTALS

-Jeff continues to stress and reinforce that the fundamentals are the essential building blocks or “roots” of music.
+Jeff continues to reinforce that the fundamentals are the essential building blocks or “roots” of music.